Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Method

 We estimate pixel-wise, view-dependent uncertainty by learning per-primitive uncertainty channels from training-view reconstruction residuals.
 Since uncertainty may vary with the viewing direction, it is modeled using SH, analogously to color.
 For any view, a pixel-wise uncertainty map can be rendered in the same manner (and as fast) as an RGB image:

 where $u_k(d)$ denotes the uncertainty of Gaussian $k$ from direction $d$.

-We hypothesize that (in dense capture settings{\begingroup {\fnsymbol{footnote}}\footnote[2]{As in typical 3DGS datasets, \eg\ Mip-NeRF360.}\endgroup}) reliable prediction of reconstruction residuals on novel views, analogously to how 3DGS generalizes color prediction, acts as a proxy of predictive uncertainty.
+We hypothesize that (in dense capture settings{\begingroup {\fnsymbol{footnote}}\footnote[2]{As in typical 3DGS datasets, \eg\ Mip-NeRF360.}\endgroup}) reconstruction residuals serve as a reliable proxy for \emph{predictive} uncertainty: just as 3DGS generalizes color to novel views, a well-fit residual channel approximates the expected photometric error there.
+This proxy aggregates aleatoric, epistemic, and optimization-related effects into a single, actionable signal.

 While any discrepancy metric $L$ could serve as the target residual, we explicitly employ the same combination of $L^1$ loss and DSSIM used to train the base 3DGS model~\cite{kerbl20233dgaussiansplatting}.
 To learn the primitive-level uncertainty channel $u_k$, we freeze all other representation parameters.
 This ensures the original reconstruction fidelity is perfectly preserved while the new uncertainty parameters are optimized to best explain the observed training errors.

 We formulate the post-hoc estimation of the uncertainty channel as a least-squares problem.
 Given a well-reconstructed scene with $K$ primitives $G_1, \dotsc, G_K$, we enumerate all pixels across all training views as $x_1, \dotsc, x_M$, each corresponding to a viewing ray determined by its camera pose and pixel location.
 For simplicity, we initially assume $u_k$ to be view-independent and later describe how directional dependence can be incorporated.
 For each pixel $x_j$, depth-sorting the primitives front-to-back along its viewing ray defines a permutation $\sigma_j$, where $\sigma_j(k)$ denotes the index of the $k$-th primitive along the ray.
 In this setting, \cref{eq:UncertaintyRendering} can be expressed as